 The Title IX Policy applies to conduct occurring on MCU property, or at MCU sponsored events or programs off campus.
 Additionally, this policy applies to any online conduct, using MCU technology, that MCU determines may interfere with an individual's right to a non-discriminatory educational or work environment.
 This policy applies regardless of the sexual orientation or gender identity of any of the parties.
-This policy applies regardless of the sexual orientation or gender identity of spolicies regarding sex discrimination regarding MCU's policies regarding a complaint, and available resources for those who feel they have experienced sex discrimination, harassment or sexual misconduct, please read the entire policy and/or contact MCU's Title IX Coordinator.
+This policy applies regardless of the sexual orientation or gender identity of any of the parties.
+For complete information regarding MCU's policies regarding sex discrimination and sexual misconduct, filing a complaint, and available resources for those who feel they have experienced sex discrimination, harassment or sexual misconduct, please read the entire policy and/or contact MCU's Title IX Coordinator.